Travel guide

 Data for the Formula 1 GP

 The Bahrain Grand Prix and pre-season tests fill the Sakhir circuit and are the only times the network truly suffers.
-Thousands of people uploading videos from the stands saturate the connection during key hours.
+Thousands of people uploading video from the stands at the same time saturate the connection during key hours, especially right after the race, when everyone tries to upload their podium video at once.

 Activating the eSIM takes a couple of minutes with Wi-Fi.
-It's recommended to install it at home and only turn on data when you land.
+It's recommended to install it at home, calmly, and only turn on data when you land, so the profile is ready without relying on airport Wi-Fi.

 1. Check that your phone supports eSIM.